thecredibleway/thecredibleway-com/docs/bible/credibility/prophecies-fulfilled.md

 :::

-While critics have debated Stoner's assumptions, even conservative estimates show that the probability of chance fulfillment is effectively zero.
+While critics have debated Stoner's assumptions, even conservative estimates show that the probability of chance fulfilment is effectively zero.

 **There is no possible way mathematically this is coincidence.**